Purple Prose: Atmosphere over Clarity

 But like anything else, beauty is in the eye of the beholder.
 Some may find this kind of writing beautiful or perfectly descriptive, and that’s okay too.

-The context of a story or character may necessitate the use of ornate writing.
+The context of a story or character may also necessitate the use of ornate writing.
 For example, if we’re in the headspace of a character who thinks in a strangely flowery or poetic way, it may be fitting for the prose to match.

 While purple prose can be effective in some contexts, it is generally seen as a negative.